Fiazul/Fiazul/README.md

 ## Who am I ?
-I am a final year student at Bangladesh University of Business and Technology (BUBT) currently doing my Bachelor's in Computer Engineering.
+I've earned my Bachelor's in Computer Science and Engineering from Bangladesh University of Business and Technology (BUBT).
-I am an open-source Contributor and a web development addict.
+My expertise lies in machine learning, AI, and Python, and I actively contribute to open-source projects in these domains.

 <!--
 **Fiazul/Fiazul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.